Jaytak/PlayerPromote/README.md

 Tell them to use it at the end of your server rules if they agree for example.

+This plugin also logs when a user uses the command to a txt file.

 # Permissions

 ```playerpromote.use``` allows a player to use /agree